-Doppler Labs' Here One 'buds are part hearing aid, part mixing board, all wireless
+Doppler Labs' Here One buds are part hearing aid, part mixing board, all wireless

 More than just about any wireless earbuds on the market (save maybe Bragi’s Dash), the Here One are driven by the proprietary app for iOS (Doppler says a currently limited Android version will gain more features via updates).

-Straight out of the gate, the app directs you to set the ‘buds in action, including clear commands to pair them to your phone, as well as automatically creating a “sound profile” based on your own hearing to tailor the sound for any issues your ears may have.
+Straight out of the gate, the app directs you to set the buds in action, including clear commands to pair them to your phone, as well as automatically creating a “sound profile” based on your own hearing to tailor the sound for any issues your ears may have.

 Upgrades over the Here Active app include easier control of ambient volume, allowing you to strafe your finger up or down to raise or lower the level, as well as easier access to noise filters.
 There’s a bypass button to turn audio adjustment on and off, and at the bottom, a play button which calls up apps like Apple Music and Spotify.

 Noise filters include basic options like City and Crowd, options aimed at the hearing impaired (or the nosey among us) such as Enhance Speech (Back) and Enhance Speech (Front) to control sound enhancement directionally, and custom environmental settings like Restaurant, Office, and Airplane.
+An added feature called Smart Suggest will tell you which filter options you should use in a given setting with a quick tap of the upside-down teardrop button in the lower right corner.
+It’s an intriguing addition that allows you to fiddle less with the settings when out and about.

 Perhaps the coolest feature is the live Equalization option, which allows you to move nodules along a graphic EQ to shape the frequencies of ambient sound in real time.
 It works relatively well for attacking irksome frequencies in live sound, though it’s not exactly like having control of the sound board.
+In coordination with Doppler Labs going out of business, the company has also added a final app update aimed directly at the hearing impaired which became available November 1, 2017.

 Here One in action

 For most users, Here One’s applications are somewhat limited.
-In fact, Doppler Labs’ CEO Noah Craft told us flat out, “If you just want a wireless headphone, to be totally frank, I wouldn’t spend the extra money to get Here One.”
+In fact, Doppler Labs’ CEO Noah Kraft told us flat out, “If you just want a wireless headphone, to be totally frank, I wouldn’t spend the extra money to get Here One.”

-For musicians (such as the author of this review), and active music lovers, the Here One definitely offer some very cool options.
+For musicians (such as the author of this review) and active music lovers, the Here One definitely offer some very cool options.
 One of the most intriguing moments was bringing them to a friend’s DJ party.
-Not only were the Here One great conversation starters, but they worked pretty well to filter out the sound to a tolerable listening level in a friend’s basement.
+Not only were the Here One great conversation starters, but they worked pretty well to filter out the sound to a tolerable listening level.
 We were able to filter out bass for a lighter punch, and raise the midrange for a crisper sound, though the latter effect wasn’t quite as dramatic as we’d hoped.

 Using noise filters is an almost surreal experience, especially moving between them, which creates a dizzying sonic shift as the earbuds change modes.
 Raising or lowering the voices around you is a fun trick and, in fact, at the party we were able to adjust the filters in a way that kept the noise to a minimum, while still allowing us to easily hear voices around us.
 Note that there’s around 20-30 ms of digital delay, which takes some getting used to.

 For those with ailing hearing, the Restaurant and Enhance Voice modes will no doubt come in handy, and we appreciated the ability to better hear friends in a crowd.
+We found the Smart Suggestions to be a welcome option as well, though the fact that the feature is GPS based means it won’t work as well in larger buildings like offices or department stores.

 Volume control moves between +6dB to -22dB, but it’s important to understand that the “0” level isn’t what you might expect — it actually brings in ambient audio to mimic your hearing without earbuds.
-Lowering the volume also doesn’t offer the kind of powerful cancellation you’ll get from a pair of over-ear noise cancelling headphones; -22dB actually turns the ‘buds off, letting them passively block sound.
+Lowering the volume also doesn’t offer the kind of powerful cancellation you’ll get from a pair of over-ear noise canceling headphones; -22dB actually turns the buds off, letting them passively block sound.
 Using them on an airplane is helpful thanks to the frequency manipulation, but it’s not necessarily a full-on replacement for your noise canceling cans.
 That’s especially true due to the poor battery life, which is a fraction of top noise-canceling over-ears.

-One of the most interesting experiences was walking to a local pizza place with the ambient sound raised to avoid traffic surprises; Our first instinct was to crank the volume to +6dB to clear the music — and boy did it!
+One of the most interesting experiences was walking to a local pizza place with the ambient sound raised to avoid traffic surprises; our first instinct was to crank the volume to +6dB to clear the music — and boy did it!
 A pickup truck passing by sounded like a tractor trailer as it approached giving a shocking “vroom!” that dazed us out of our jams.
-Moving volume to +4dB, we were still impressed how well the buds picked up ambient sound, including a driver clicking his alarm three blocks away that sounded like it was a matter of a few dozen feet.
+Moving volume to +4dB, we were still impressed how well the buds picked up ambient sound, including a driver clicking his alarm two blocks away that sounded like it was a matter of a few dozen feet.
 Yet, while ambient sound gets through, it’s a little hard to focus with music playing.

 Audio performance

-Note: Update: On November 1, 2017 Doppler Labs CEO Noah Kraft announced the company will be going out of business.
-The company has released one final update to the Here One app aimed at the hearing impaired, but its doors will be shuttered as of November 10, with minimal support continuing through the end of the month.